-The "OAWG Practices and Guidelines Document" was further updated (February 2025 latest version).
+The "OAWG Practices and Guidelines Document" was further updated during this period (February 2019 last version).
 The document outlines the four-track approach to comparisons (and other aspects of the functioning of the WG).
 A series of templates and checklists were prepared to aid study coordinators.
 This included a Comparison Coordination Checklist to assist the coordinating laboratory in the preparation of initiating, implementing and completing a key comparison.
 Two Word document templates for use by the coordinating laboratory to generate both the 1) study protocol and 2) draft and final reports for Key comparisons were also devised.
 These documents and templates are now serving as the basis for other working groups within the CCQM.